TDarkShadow/iheartnewvegas/main.md

 [**Strip Lights Region Fix**](https://www.nexusmods.com/newvegas/mods/73596)
 Fixes a vanilla issue about the Strip lights not showing in certain parts of the map.
-- Check the following option in the FOMOD installer.
+- FOMOD options to install:
   - [X] Uncut Wasteland

 Additional files to install: